-1. You must contact the court within the time required (within 10 days) and request that a contested hearing be scheduled.
-The court will mail you a notice of the hearing date.
+3. To deny responsibility, you must contact the court office at (616) 453-5765 within ten business days to request a contested hearing.
+The court will mail you notice of the hearing date.

 Click here for the current Traffic Citation fine schedule